 "How did you find that out?" he grated.

 "Your doctor told me.
 It came up when we were talking.
 Hey," she added defensively, "if you want to look unassuming and uninteresting, don't run away when somebody's trying to talk to you.
 It raises questions.
 Personal experience speaking."

 He shot Arcade a look.
 He wasn't an expert on human facial expressions, but the look the doctor sent back read something along the lines of 'If you don't want me to give your personal details out, don't pass me off to an information-seeking juice press'.

 Well, the damage had been done.
 If she had that much on him, he wanted the same leverage on her - or at least the reassurance that her interest in him was incidental and not fuelled by certain shadier interests.
 "I know that you wanted to get out and do something else, Arcade," he said aloud.
 "But what exactly is she doing that you wanted in on?"

 "Everything and everything, from what I gather," Arcade said dryly, at the same time Cain said "That is a long story."

 "Then give me the short version."
-And please, no tangents, he prayed.
+And for fuck's sake, no more tangents, he prayed.

 "You have no idea how many times I've had to recite this," she muttered, rummaging around in one of her coat pockets.
 She fished out a cigarette pack and lit it with the contents of one of her other pockets.

 "Cigarette?" she offered.
 At Alex and Arcade's shake of the head, she shrugged and put the pack back into one of her bags.
 "Hey, I'm not gonna complain.
 More for me."